 The Social Work program requires a 2.5 minimum GPA for formal admittance into the major during the secondary admittance process.
-Students who have a GPA below 2.50 are not allowed to remain in the program or complete their field internship.
+Students are not allowed to remain in the program and are not allowed to complete their field internship if their GPA falls below 2.50.